kianby/pecosys/README.md

 -   Add 'cacause' to the list of enabled plugins
--   *CACAUSE_DIR* is a directory under Pelican root directory where comments are stored in REST or Markdown format.
+-   *CACAUSE_DIR* is a directory under Pelican root directory where comments are stored in markup format.
 -   *CACAUSE_GRAVATAR* is a boolean to enable or disable Gravatar support.

 **Comment file**